 When we broadened the analysis to include the OECD countries applying the Zero Covid strategy, we saw that the rift between defending the economy and protecting the population was simply not relevant.
-Australia, South Korea and New Zealand all had lower mortality and smaller declines in GDP.
-They had all done much better than the G10 average.
-This full-scale test, conducted on 82 million people, was very conclusive.
+Australia, South Korea and New Zealand all had lower mortality and smaller declines in

-In the first quarter of 2021, a gap remained between countries applying a mitigation strategy and those aiming for Zero Covid.
-Their social and economic situation is improving steadily while that of the G10 countries has still not returned to normal, with GDPs down from Q4 2019 and significant mortality everywhere except Japan (Figure 5).
+In the second quarter of 2021, a gap remained between countries applying a mitigation strategy and those aiming for Zero Covid.
+Their social and economic situation is improving steadily while that of the G10 countries except United States has still not returned to normal, with GDPs down from Q4 2019 and significant mortality (Figure 3).

-Figure 5 : Covid: The countries that performed best protected both their people and their economies in the first quarter of 2021
+Figure 3 : Covid: The countries that performed best protected both their people and their economies in the second quarter of 2021

-Sources: Institut économique Molinari, based on OECD (quarterly accounts, VPVOBARSA series in US dollars, volume, purchasing power parity, seasonally adjusted, extracted on 07/31/2021) and OurWorldData (Cumulative confirmed COVID-19 deaths per million people) for the 11 G10 countries plus Australia, South Korea and New Zealand, which have applied the Zero Covid strategy.
+Sources: Institut économique Molinari, based on OECD (quarterly accounts, VPVOBARSA series in US dollars, volume, purchasing power parity, seasonally adjusted, extracted on 09/16/2021) and OurWorldData (Cumulative confirmed COVID-19 deaths per million people) for the 11 G10 countries plus Australia, South Korea and New Zealand, which have applied the Zero Covid strategy.